How to Process Ingredients for Carp Bait

 • Test treatment against an untreated control when possible.

-Identify the ingredient → define its job → choose the minimum useful treatment → control the process → test the result.
+Identify the ingredient, define its job, choose the minimum useful treatment, control the process and test the result.

 That produces better bait than processing everything simply because a grinder, saucepan, fermenting bucket or enzyme powder is available.